eetusalm1nen/Whispers_tree/assignments/assignment.md

 ![Main window](images/UI.png "UI after starting the application has been launched.")

-The colour bar on the left of the interface shows the progress of the message on the network.
-When a new message is sent, the box turns red and as the message progresses through the network, each node in the network should change colour gradually towards blue in the colour spectrum.
-In other words, the furher away the message gets from the sender, the "colder" the color becomes.

-The *received* and *refined* text areas in the middle column of the window show the content of the incoming message from the network before and after the modifications are made by the specific network node.
-If a new message is to be sent to the network, it should be sent by typing in *Write New Message* text area and by pressing the *Send new Message* button.
+The graphical user interface can be divided into three main parts: connection settings, chat message box and the last textbox for composing new messages.

+The connection settings are used when connecting to the peer network.
+More on this later on.

+The chat message box will show all the messages that your node has sent or relayed.
+The brightly colored circle shows how many nodes the message has traversed before reaching to the current node ("hop count").
+Value of 0 means that this node composed the message.
+The color of the circle also changes from warm red into blueish tones the more peers were in between us and the original sender.

+The *Received* chat bubble should show the message as it was when it reached our node.
+On the contrary, the *Sent* bubble should show the message as it was when it left (refined) our node and was sent to neighbouring peers.
+When composing a new message, we naturally did not receive the message from any other peer, thus the *Received* bubble will show *(none)*.

+The node shown in the screen shot has composed and sent a new message by itself (Hello!) and also received, refined and relied another message ("No terveppä terve").

+In order to compose a new message to the peer network, it should work by inputting the message to the bottom text box and clicking on the *Send message* button.

 ### Network options